See exclusive deals in your area

 It earns an 8.3 out of 10 on our overall scale thanks to its great features and comfort.
 (Read more about how we rate cars.)

 The Pacifica replaces the Town & Country, and over time, it'll replace the Dodge Grand Caravan, too.
 (The Dodge remains in production for a while as the new Pacifica enters production.)

 The Pacifica lineup will include LX, Touring, Touring-L, Touring-L Plus, and Limited models—all built in Windsor, Ontario, right across the river from downtown Detroit.
-A plug-in hybrid model will arrive by the end of the year.
+A plug-in hybrid model arrived later.

 Chrysler Pacifica styling